marcelogigliotti/website/content/en/docs/concepts/storage/persistent-volumes.md

 Support for expanding PersistentVolumeClaims (PVCs) is enabled by default.
 You can expand the following types of volumes:

+* Alta Enterprise Resiliency for Kubernetes (Veritas InfoScale for Kubernetes)
 * azureFile (deprecated)
 * {{< glossary_tooltip text="csi" term_id="csi" >}}
 * flexVolume (deprecated)